 Answering these questions gives you clarity about your traffic sources.
 You will also get an idea of what kind of notifications are most accepted on which platform.

-You can then tweak your push notification strategy to align with your marketing goals.
+You can then tweak your strategy to align with your marketing goals.

 For example, if your users are clicking on mobile app notifications at night and on browser notifications during the day, then you can change where your high-value offers are delivered during those time intervals.

 Now you know what steps you need to take to increase the conversion rate of your push notifications.
-So many brands implement push notifications but not all of them succeed.
+So many brands implement them but not all of them succeed.

-Let’s see how best these brands use push notifications to further their marketing goals.
+Let’s see how best these brands use these notifications to further their marketing goals.

 (Source: RubyGarage Blog)